 The flood model predictions of culvert flood levels and velocities were used to design appropriate scour protection measures at the inlets and outlets of culverts, where necessary.
 The design is based on the procedure recommended in the Austroads Guide to Road Design, Part 5: Drainage - General and Hydrology Considerations (Austroads 2013), which identifies requirements for rip rap aprons, extended aprons and energy dissipaters depending on velocities, Froude Numbers and in-situ soil type.
 A culvert barrel velocity threshold of 1.6m/s was used to determine when scour protection is required, i.e. for velocities of 1.6m/s or less no scour protection is deemed necessary.
 The value of 1.6 m/s was taken from Table 2.6 of the Austroads Guide and corresponds to a permissible velocity value for channel gradients up to 1% with 50% stable surface cover in an erosion resistant soil.
-This value is used solely to determine the need for scour at culvert inlets and outlets based on the flow velocity in the culvert.
-Separate to this process, the impact assessment considers changes in flood velocities in the adjacent land around the culvert and a more stringent limit of 0.5 m/s for velocity change was used to determine potential impacts in the adjacent land - refer to Section 3.1.1 for further details.
+This value is used solely to determine the need for scour at culvert inlets and outlets based on the flow velocities in the adjacent land around the culvert and a more stringent limit of 0.5 m/s for velocity change was used to determine potential impacts in the adjacent land - refer to Section 3.1.1 for further details.